wpmetabox/docsv2/docs/tutorials/create-buttons-dynamic-links.md

 ---
-title: Create buttons with dynamic links
+title: Creating buttons with dynamic links
 ---

 Dynamic links are created to show various links in different posts and are displayed as buttons.
 It can be made in a variety of ways.
 One method is to use custom fields.